 How do I prevent the wound from closing too early?

 When cleaning the wound, gently massage the surrounding skin to open the wound and promote drainage.
 You may note some discharge or bleeding when you do this.
 Note whether it appears to be infected (a thick or colored discharge) or if it is a clear thin fluid.
 You should remove or allow either type of discharge to drain away.
 If the discharge continues to be bloody, green, or yellow for several consecutive days, contact your veterinarian for instructions.

 What should I clean the wound with?

 Warm tap water is recommended for cleaning most wounds.
 Warm saline (salt solution) may also be used.
-This may be made by adding approximately one level teaspoonful (5 mls) of salt (or Epsom salts) to two cups (500 mls) of water.
-In some cases, your veterinarian may recommend using a dilute cleansing solution of chlorhexidine, a surgical scrub soap, or an iodine solution to help remove debris.
+This may be made by adding approximately one level teaspoonful (5 mL) of salt (or Epsom salts) to two cups (500 mL) of water.
+In some cases, your veterinarian may recommend using a dilute cleansing solution of chlorhexidine, a surgical soap, or an iodine solution to help remove debris.

-DO NOT use soaps, shampoos, rubbing alcohol, hydrogen peroxide, herbal preparations, tea tree oil, or any other product to clean an open wound unless specifically instructed to do so by the veterinarian.
+DO NOT use soaps, shampoos, rubbing alcohol, hydrogen peroxide, herbal preparations, tea tree oil, or any other product to clean an open wound, unless specifically instructed to do so by your veterinarian.
 Some of these products are toxic if taken internally, while others can actually delay healing.

 Can I not use mild antiseptics?